sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Images/GA.png" width="550" height="400">
 </p>

-### Evolutionary Quantum Classifier Searching Algorithm
+### Evolutionary Quantum Classifiers Searching Algorithm

 * **Step 1**: Firstly, quantum gates H, CNOT and parameterized in the X,Y,Z axes with 4 associated angles are pre-coded to binary code.
 Each gate is coded into 5 bits, being the first 3 bits for gate selection and the last 2 bits for angle if necessary.
 During the process, binary strings (individuals) are created, which will encode for a specific ansatz.